Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: Experiments

-\paragraph{Is our method sensitive to the choice of filtering threshold?} As stated in \Cref{sec:method}, we use the empirical mean $\hat{\mu}$ of the error $\delta_m$ in \Cref{eq:threshold} as the threshold $\gamma$ to filter the perturbed data within a batch.
-Here, we consider a strict threshold $\hat{\mu}-\hat{\sigma}$:
+\paragraph{What are the results of using different thresholds for filtering?} As stated in \Cref{sec:method}, we use a threshold $\gamma$ to filter the perturbed data within a batch.
+To further investigate the sensitivity of our method to threshold selection, we introduce several alternatives, which includes a stricter alternative $\hat{\mu}-\hat{\sigma}$ and a loose threshold $\hat{\mu}+\hat{\sigma}$:

 where $\hat{\sigma}^2$ is the empirical variance of the error.
-With this threshold, the diffusion stablizer policy will strictly filter more samples within a batch.
-As shown in \Cref{fig:ablation3}, while the usage of this threshold results in a slight performance degradation in most environments, our method demonstrates overall robustness and remains largely insensitive to the choice of threshold.
+These two thresholds are designed to exclude or accept more of samples in each batch respectively.
+Beyond pre-defined thresholds, we also explore adaptive thresholding techniques including Otsu’s method \cite{4310076}, Gaussian Mixture Models (GMM) \cite{melnykov2010finite}, and K-means clustering \cite{hartigan1979algorithm}.
+Given that the error distribution is heavily concentrated near zero, we apply logarithmic scaling to the errors before computing adaptive thresholds, followed by exponential transformation to revert to the original scale.
+The results are shown in \Cref{fig:ablation3}.